-- 1. Faculty/Staff member will fill out the software request form located at https://share.uc.edu/ucba/CS/IT/SitePages/Software%20Request%20Form.aspx - 2.
+- 1. Faculty/Staff member will fill out the software request form located online. - 2.
 Upon submission for the form will be emailed to the IT Department. - 3.
 IT will obtain quotes to determine the cost of the associated request and create a Purchase Request, which will then be forwarded to the appropriate Department Head for approval.
 Funds for these requests are provided by the requesting department. - 4.
 Upon approval, IT will acquire the software and install the software on the computer(s) identified in the original request.